ashleymichelle5/BudgetBuddy/README.md

 # BudgetBuddy
 ![screenshot of the app](./budget/static/img/Screenshot-app.png)

-BudgetBuddy is a full-featured web application built with Python, designed to help users easily manage their monthly budget, track spending across various categories, and manage deposits.
-The app provides a clean user-friendly interface where users can view and interact with their financial data.
+BudgetBuddy is a comprehensive web application built with Python, Django, and SQL that empowers users to efficiently manage their monthly budgets, track spending across various categories, and monitor deposits.
+Leveraging Django’s robust backend framework and SQL for reliable data storage, the app provides a secure and scalable foundation.
+Its clean, user-friendly interface ensures a seamless experience for users to view, analyze, and interact with their financial data.

 ## Planning materials:
 ![planning-tables](./budget/static/img/tables.jpeg)